Practical Advice for Achieving Productivity

 This ties into the first point of hustling and avoiding long conversations, but many therapists can also get caught up when other therapists ask them for help with transfers, documenting questions, non-related patient questions, etc.

-This will really eat into your productivity.
+This can really eat into your productivity, unfortunately.

 Other distractions include checking your phone/e-mail/voicemails too much during the day.
 Each distraction really adds up.

 One good habit to get into is to either put your phone on silent or just turn it off all together.